QrynaQuadra/hack/README.md

-# hack
-hello ı'am siberci.adam .
+Hello I'am siberci.adam .
 This code is for visual entertainment purposes only.